KasparTr/engineer-starter-pack/main/java/pattern/structural/bridge/README.md

         }
     }

-On the above example, an abstraction (interface) needs to be decoupled from implementation (Triangle).
+On the above example, an abstraction (Color interface) needs to be decoupled from implementation (Triangle).
-To achieve this, Bridge pattern is used.
+To achieve this, lets use the Bridge pattern.

 Sources:
 [1] - https://www.ttmind.com/techpost/Design-Patterns-in-Object-Oriented-Programming-OOP